 7. Pumpkin Tax

-Many states in the USA, including Iowa, Pennsylvania and New Jersey, have made pumpkins exempt from sales tax – but only if they are to be eaten (and not carved up for Halloween).
+Up until recently, many states in the USA, including Iowa, Pennsylvania and New Jersey, made pumpkins exempt from sales tax – but only if they are to be eaten (and not carved up for Halloween).